top of page

 And survival decisions are not weaknesses.

-You cannot shame yourself into becoming a healthier version.
+You cannot shame yourself into healing.

-You can only love yourself into it.
+You can only love yourself into growth.

-Forgiving yourself doesn’t mean pretending it didn’t hurt.
+It does not mean pretending it didn’t hurt.

-It doesn’t mean ignoring consequences.
+It does not mean ignoring consequences.

-It doesn’t mean avoiding accountability.
+It does not mean avoiding accountability.

-It means acknowledging:
+It means saying:

 “Yes, I made that choice.”